Lorcan-1/netlimiter/README.md

  10. **Rename the NLClientapp file to anything you want then open it**

 ## Pre-existing DLL
-**attached is an already cracked/title changed dll feel free to use this however bungie tends to check for dll files posted to github such as with NLTweaks**
+**Attached is a DLL with the title already changed.
+You are welcome to use it; however, be aware that Bungie often checks for DLL files posted on GitHub, as seen with NLTweaks.
+For added security, it is recommended to change the title yourself.**
-**You can likely use NLTweaks still by changing the title to something else and you can find that project from kanye at https://github.com/kanye4king/NLTweaks**
+**You may still use NLTweaks by modifying the title to a different name.
+You can find the NLTweaks project by Kanye at (https://github.com/kanye4king/NLTweaks).**